7 Trends That Will Impact the Facilities Management Industry

 The past few years were not only exciting for ServiceChannel, but for all of facilities management, as the entire sector saw great advancements.
 The FM field continues to evolve over a number of strategic, tactical, human and technological factors.

 With a highly experienced team with hundreds of years in the FM field serving a wide array of customers, we get a pretty good sense of what the marketplace wants and where it’s going.
-Our insights come from those with a long history of successfully deploying FM technology, such as retailers and restaurant chains, to those now realizing similar benefits, like healthcare, property management
+Our insights come from those with a long history of successfully deploying FM technology, such as retailers and restaurant chains, to those now realizing similar benefits, like healthcare, property management and transportation/logistics operations.

 What’s Going to Impact Facilities Management

 We’ve highlighted seven trends that will impact the facilities management sector in the future: